icons8/lunacy-docs/docs/symbols.md

 * Commands: Shows the list of symbol-related commands.
 Click [here](#symbol-related-commands) for details.
 * Related: Shows the symbols that share the same category/subcategory with the selected symbol instance.
 * Categories: Shows the list of available symbol categories.
 You can click through the categories and subcategories to find the required symbol.
 For your convenience, the category and subcategories to which the selected symbol instance belong will have a dot next their names (see the gif below).
 For details about how to organize symbols, read [here](#organizing-symbols).
 * UI kits: Shows the list of external UI kits from where you can also select a replacement.
-For details about UI kits, click [here](https://docs.icons8.com/libraries/#ui-kits).
+For details about UI kits, click <a href="https://docs.icons8.com/libraries/#ui-kits" target="_blank">here</a>.

 **Tip:** The size of the menu depends on the number of symbols and symbol categories in your project.
 If you don't see the content of the upper or lower menu sections in full, use the scroll.